Edoardopericoli/car-recognition-app/README.md

             *   _"images"_ containing the new images.
             *   _"test_labels.csv"_ containing for each new image name the related class
 2. Launch from a terminal the script __prediction_main.py__ specifying the following parameters:
-    *   __--test__: This parameter is True only when performing a test with pytest.
+        *   __test__: This parameter is True only when performing a test with pytest.
 Hence it should be False when performing prediction on new images.

 ## Running the tests